ogios/claude-in-slack-web-api/README.md

 > Recently I found that claude can not be installed into slack anymore due to high demand.
 > Maybe releasing this script now is a bit late.

-This project is for study purposes only, if you just want claude-in-slack's API, slack_sdk is a pretty good option.
+This project is for study purposes only, if you just want claude-in-slack's API, then slack_sdk would be a pretty good option.

 ## Structure
 **This graph may not be professional but i hope it makes it much easier for you to understand the code**